discordjs/discord.js/docs/examples/attachments.md

 ![Image showing the result](/static/attachment-example1.png)

 But what if you want to send an attachment with a message content?
 Fear not, for it is easy to do that too!
-We'll recommend reading [the TextChannel's "send" function](/#/docs/main/master/class/TextChannel?scrollTo=send) to see what other options are available.
+We'll recommend reading [the TextChannel's "send" function documentation](/#/docs/main/master/class/TextChannel?scrollTo=send) to see what other options are available.

 ```js
 // Extract the required classes from the discord.js module